nosqlbench/nosqlbench-docs/site/content/nosqlbench/showcase.md

 The command line has the form of basic test commands and parameters.
 These command get converted directly into scenario control script in the order they appear.
-The user can choose whether to stay in high level executive mode, with simple commands like `nb test-scenario ...`, or to drop directly into script design.
+The user can choose whether to stay in high level executive mode, with simple commands like `nb5 test-scenario ...`, or to drop directly into script design.
 They can look at the equivalent script for any command line by running `--show-script`.
 If you take the script that is dumped to console and run it, it will do exactly the same thing as if you hadn't even looked at it and just ran basic commands on the command line.